 Pantranbus’ beauteous book even answers the timeless meaning of love.
 In “Oxymoron” he writes, “Time would test itself…” as if to mock death.
 It is not we who are tested in life; it is time testing itself.

 The use of ambiguity fills the work with haze and dreamy recollections.
 Palette is a work to closely absorb before making any assumptions.
 Human nature is marvelously unveiled underneath.

 Dustin Pickering is founder of Transcendent Zero Press.
 He has contributed writing to Huffington Post, Café Dissensus Everyday, The Statesman (India), Journal of Liberty and International Affairs, The Colorado Review, World Literature Today, and several other publications.
 He placed in the top 100 out of 12,500 entries for the erbacce prize in 2021, and was a finalist in Adelaide Literary Journal’s first short fiction contest.
 He was longlisted for the Rahim Karim World Prize in 2022 and given the honor of Knight of World Peace by the World Peace Institute that same year.
 He hosts the popular interview series World Inkers Network on YouTube.

 Like Cafe Dissensus on Facebook.
 Follow Cafe Dissensus on Twitter.

 Cafe Dissensus Everyday is the blog of Cafe Dissensus magazine, born in New York City and currently based in India.
 All materials on the site are protected under Creative Commons License.

-Read the latest issue of Cafe Dissensus Magazine, “Travel Writing: A mode of constructing knowledge”, edited by Raeesa Usmani, Surat, India.
+Read the latest issue of Cafe Dissensus Magazine, “Horror-(fic) Turn: Understanding Contemporary Horror Films”, edited by Animesh Bag, University of Calcutta, India.